aineko-m/iveeCore/README.md

 - The prices of items that can't be sold on the market also can't be determined.
 This includes BPCs (The _cost_ of copying, inventing or researching a BPC can and is calculated for processes, however).
 - Calculated material amounts might be fractions, which is due invention chance or (hypothetical) production batches in non-multiples of portionSize.
 These should be treated as the average required or consumed when doing multiple production batches.
 - The EMDR client does some basic filtering on the incoming market data, but there is no measure against malicious clients uploading fake data.
 This isn't known to have caused any problems, but should be considered.
-- When automatically picking Teams and and AssemblyLines for use in industry activities, iveeCore will choose first based on ME bonuses, then TE bonuses and cost savings last.
+- When automatically picking AssemblyLines for use in industry activities, iveeCore will choose first based on ME bonuses, then TE bonuses and cost savings last.
 - (My)Defaults.php contains functions for setting and looking up default BPO ME and TE levels.
 Also see Extending iveeCore below.

 Generals notes: